 - the earth as original icon—nature can serve as a window to the holy in the same way that icons do, paired with the practice of lament

-Join our community offering of this online retreat with a forum for conversation and shared reflection, a series of songs that accompany each theme with movement prayers, suggestions for herbal practices, visual art-making, and poetry writing along with meditations and contemplative walks inviting you to be in nature in a particular way.
+Join our self-study offering of this online retreat with recordings of webinar sessions offered during a community version of the retreat, a series of songs that accompany each theme with movement prayers, suggestions for herbal practices, and audio guidance for visual art-making, poetry writing, meditations, and contemplative walks inviting you to be in nature in a particular way.

 Week 1: Earth as the Original Cathedral

 Earth has multiple terrains, as does the soul.
 Becoming familiar with the outer landscape reveals dimensions to us of our inner ones as well.
 Recognizing which territories enliven our souls and which ones challenge us brings us closer to discovering who we most deeply are and what we long for.

 Week 2: Earth as the Original Scriptures